 It’s so much easier to blame others and shift responsibility to them.
 But it’s no way to live.

-Maybe at one point, you caught yourself admiring their readiness to defend family members like a proud mama (or papa) bear.
+You may have observed this person defend family members like a proud mama (or papa) bear.

 The pessimistic person is always looking for proof that the universe hates them (or that it doesn’t care).